webrtc/samples/samples/web/content/testrtc/js/webrtctest.readme.md

 ```

 > **Description**: Adds new extensions to the current test suite.
-Usefull for inlne definition of multiple or all the extensions being used
+Useful for inlne definition of multiple or all the extensions being used
 in a test suite.
 Applies same behaviour to each key-value pair as described
 for `extend` above.